 - The Jewish Holocaust, the re-establishment of Judaea as a nation state, the Arab-Israeli wars of 1967 and 1973, and the growing persecution of Christians are all arguably referred to in Revelation chapter 12, in which case we stand at the juncture between chapter 12 and chapter 13.

 - Jesus told his disciples to reflect also on the parable of the fig tree.
 A man planted a fig tree in his vineyard, but it bore no fruit, so he told the vinedresser to cut it down.
 The worker said, “Let me feed it one more year, and if it still does not bear fruit, then cut it down.”
 (Luke 13:6-9) A little earlier, Jesus had cursed an actual fig tree because it bore no fruit, and it had immediately withered (Matt 21:19).
-He thereby indicated that the nation that God had planted among the Gentiles was going to be uprooted and the kingdom given to a people who would repay his labour (Matt 21:41).
-In AD 70 Jerusalem was destroyed and the Jews exiled, and in 1948 the fig tree was replanted.
+He thereby indicated that the nation God had planted among the Gentiles was going to be uprooted and the kingdom given to a people who would repay his labour (Matt 21:41).
+In AD 70 Jerusalem was destroyed and the Jews exiled.
+In 1948 the fig tree was replanted.
 The land again became a Jewish state and the Diaspora partially came to an end.
 “As soon as its branch becomes tender and puts out its leaves,” Jesus warned, “you know that summer is near.
 So also, when you see all these things, you know that the Son of Man is near, at the very gates.
 I tell you the truth, this generation will not pass away until all these things take place.”
 Life expectancy in Israel is currently 82 years.
-Was he really to be taken at his word?
+Should we not take him at his word?

 The purpose is to prepare and equip the Bride of Christ for his coming (Luke 1:17).
 Here in the West we are hardly in that position at the moment.
 Jesus upbraids the last church: “You say, I am rich, I have prospered, and I need nothing, and do not know that you are pitiable, poor, blind, and naked.”
 The modern gospel, boiled down to “Jesus loves you”, is a false gospel.
 In the gospel according to Matthew, Mark and Luke the word for ‘love’ (agapaω) is used of Jesus just once in total, when he advises the rich ruler to sell all that he has, give it to the poor and follow him (Mark 10:21).
 In loving him, he didn’t accept him just as he was.
 In John’s gospel the word refers to Jesus more frequently, but the point is that we should love others in the same way (John 15:12).
 The question is not whether he loves us but whether we love God (Rev 2:4, 2:19, 12:11), and whether, when the Bridegroom comes, there will be oil in our lamps.
 Revelation says, “Fear God and give him glory, because the hour of his judgment has come.
 Worship him who made the heaven and the earth and sea and springs of water.”
 When we understand that God exists, has come to us in mercy and will come again in wrath, the appropriate response is fear (11:11, 18, 14:7, 15:4, 19:5).
 Then fear may lead to repentance, and repentance to forgiveness and peace with our Maker.
 Agapaω is used of Jesus two times in Revelation.
 It refers not so much to an emotion as to the practical love of having gone to the uttermost to save us from our sins (1:5), and to the love that sustains us when under trial (3:9).
 The words for God’s wrath, orge, and rage, thumos, occur ten times.
 Although neither uncontrolled nor unprovoked, this anger is an emotion.
 The primary purpose of Scripture is to ‘reprove, rebuke, and exhort … for the time is coming when people will not endure sound teaching’ (II Tim 3:16, 4:2f).
 We must take care not to be seduced by interpretations whose chief merit is to appeal to palates brought up on sugar.